FuelLabs/fuel-core/crates/services/relayer/README.md

 # Relayer

 The Relayer connects Fuel to the DA (data availability) layer contract.
-The primary functionality is to track the finality of blocks in the DA layer and download all log messages for blocks that are considered final.
+The primary functionality is to track the finality of blocks in the DA layer and download all log events for blocks that are considered final.
-Messages are then made available to fuel via the database.
+Events are then made available to fuel via the database.

 ## Validity, finality and synchronization